 But why be resolute or decisive when you can be abusive and impulsive?
 It works for Trump.

 Desperate, the orator with an ear of tin leaps, misses his footing and plunges to dangerous depths.
-He unleashes a raging, ranting, ten-minute volley of personal abuse and defamatory accusation on the Labor leader – lowering himself to ape Tony Abbott, the leader he deposed because he was incapable of anything but junkyard.
+He unleashes a raging, ranting, ten-minute volley of personal abuse and defamatory accusation on the Labor leader – lowering himself to ape Tony Abbott, the leader he deposed because he was incapable of anything but the junkyard.
 Doubtless, he plans to hide, in the fray, how deep in crises he has mired his government.
-Instead, Turnbull highlights his own bad judgement.
+Instead, Turnbull highlights his own bad judgment.

 Bellowing, braying, belittling, the PM calls Shorten names in a spray of spittle.
 He contorts his face fit to out-butch a bull seal bugling.
-Shorten is a “a climber”, “a social-climbing sycophant”, a “parasite and a hypocrite”, terms of abuse the PM finds on a prompt helpfully handed up to him by his batman, Christopher lickspittle Pyne, obsequious to a fault.
+Shorten is “a climber”, “a social-climbing sycophant”, a “parasite and a hypocrite”, terms of abuse the PM finds on a prompt helpfully handed up to him by his batman, Christopher lickspittle Pyne, obsequious to a fault.

 Sadly, all Turnbull achieves is a grotesque Abbott travesty, an homage to another self-made loser who often parodied himself in his puerile taunting, name-calling, monstrous lies, absurd assertions and bullshit braggodoccio until it cost him his job.